 The reason we don't fix a rate is that there are big disparities in terms of location, and the experience and skills required by the role – and we don't think that one fixed rate of pay reflects this.

-You are best placed to determine the rate to offer because you know best what you're looking for and you know your school's policies on pay.
+Schools are best placed to determine the rate to offer because you know best what you're looking for and you know your school's policies on pay.

 If you need guidance on what to offer, see our article 'How much should I pay a teacher for supply?'.
-Our default rate is £160 Gross Pay for the teacher -- that's approximately M2-M4 for a qualified teacher, depending on region.
-More experienced teachers may command a higher daily rate.

-Unlike an agency, we don't take any commission on bookings – the full amount you define for Teacher Pay will be passed on to the teacher as their Gross Pay.
+The full amount you define for Teacher Pay will be passed on to the teacher as their Gross Pay.
 We'll make the necessary deductions including tax and Employee's NI.

 For longer term and permanent roles, you are able to post the job with one of several pay offers – with a daily rate, as 'MPS/UPS', as 'Negotiable', as a fixed sum or as a range.
 Again, this is entirely up to you.